 Closely connected to the themes above, I am also interested in how cultural transmission has been conceptualized between nineteenth and twentieth century, often in ways that bridge cultural and natural sciences.
 I have written on cultural memory and the philosophy of habit, and I am currently working on a project (with Giovanna Targia, Zurich) on the historical semantics of the concept of "heritage" at the crossroads between biology and culture.

-Another strand of my work investigates how expressive cultural forms, often overlooked in epistemology, can function as tools for knowledge-making.
-I have studied how some of the nineteenth-century figures I have encountered in my work intertwined philosophical thought with figurative practices, and how they theorized this connection.
-Here, I aim to foster dialogue between the history of philosophy, the history of the humanities, and epistemology.
+I'm interested in how our understandint of the social embeddedness of knowledge can be depened and enriched by attending to channels that are not commonly addressed by epistemologists.
+One of these channels is images and figurative practices, of which I examine their potential as cognitive tools.
+I have studied in particular how nineteenth-century thikers intertwined philosophical thought with visual practices, and how they theorized this connection.
+In this part of my research, I aim to foster dialogue between the history of philosophy, the history of the humanities and knowledge, as well as epistemology.
 I see integrated history and philosophy of science as a model that could inspire similar work in the humanities.

 Part of my current research turns to another undervalued domain of knowledge-making: storytelling and vernacular narratives.
-In a recent article on Jane Addams, I examined her understanding of urban legends in early twentieth-century Chicago.
+In a recent article, I examined Jane Addam's understanding of urban legends in early twentieth-century Chicago.
 I am now extending this inquiry to other thinkers such as W.E.B.
 Du Bois, with the aim of highlighting how folk narratives can articulate critical and cognitive perspectives.